torvalds/linux/Documentation/firmware-guide/acpi/apei/einj.rst

 - param4
   Used when the 0x4 bit is set in "flags" to specify target PCIe device

-- notrigger
+- yestrigger

   The error injection mechanism is a two-step process.
 First inject the error, then perform some actions to trigger it.
-Setting "notrigger" to 1 skips the trigger phase, which *may* allow the user to cause the error in some other context by a simple access to the CPU, memory location, or device that is the target of the error injection.
+Setting "yestrigger" to 1 skips the trigger phase, which *may* allow the user to cause the error in some other context by a simple access to the CPU, memory location, or device that is the target of the error injection.
 Whether